pbamotra/website/_posts/2018-02-06-making-typescript-packages-javascript-friendly.md

 There are a few caveats though, most notably that if the main export class has any methods that share the same name as other exports there's going to be issues.
 This won't be a problem 50% because of naming conventions (classes having capital letters or whatever), but if you're exporting a similarly named function or variable you're going to run into issues.

-Just on a final note, [kinda like my first article](http://bennetthardwick.com/2017/10/31/params-in-c-go-backwards.html) this whole making Typescript packages intuitive to use with JavaScript final is really a non-issue, since no one guesses how to use a package without first reading the documentation.
+Just on a final note, [kinda like my first article](http://bennetthardwick.com/2017/10/31/params-in-c-go-backwards.html) this whole making Typescript packages intuitive to use with JavaScript is really a non-issue, since no one guesses how to use a package without first reading the documentation.
 Oh well.